 Food on a hike is very important as it gives you energy to walk all day but should also taste nice and be a social event.
-I love cooking and actually have 6 different suppers that I supply and cook.
+I love cooking and actually have quite a few different suppers that I supply and cook.
 Most days we start supper at 5.30pm.

-#1 is Butter chicken with rice, mushrooms and onions. #2 is Sausage and smash with sweet corn and gravy. #3 is Chakalaka with rice and of course cheese is also good. #4 is Pasta with cheese sauce and tuna #5 is Pasta with salami or bacon and cheese sauce #6 is Smash and gravy and thinly sliced biltong.
-After supper we have a hot drink of either milo, coffee, rooibos or 5 roses tea and some chocolate slabs.
+#1 is Butter chicken with rice, mushrooms and onions. #2 is Sausage and smash with sweet corn and gravy. #3 is Chakalaka with rice and of course cheese is also good. #4 is Pasta with cheese sauce and tuna #5 is Pasta with salami or bacon and cheese sauce #6 is Smash and gravy and thinly sliced biltong. #7 soya with taco spice and black beans over some rice.
+Also adding some cream.
+After supper we have a hot drink of either milo, coffee, rooibos or 5 roses tea and some chocolate.

 It is fairly easy to cater for vegetarians by just removing the meat and adding for example a tin of butternut soup.
-Unfortunately vegans should bring their own food but I will certainly cook it.
+I have some really good vegan dehydrated dinners to offer too vegans.
+I can supply vegan breakfasts and suppers but vegans would need to bring their own lunches.

 Breakfasts are an important meal and I have all the tea, coffee or rooibos tea you can drink to start the day.
-Every 2nd day we have stewed fruit to help with digestion and muesli and oats porridge.
+Every breakfast has muesli and oats porridge.

 It is usually a 4 hour walk between breakfast and lunch.